 Sweet and Sour Red Cabbage

-Other Meats: Ham or Vegetarian substitute.
+Other Meats: Ham or a Vegetarian substitute.

 (One year, I made an all-soybean mock turkey, but that will have to wait for another blog)